Chouihai/Backtester/README.md

 This application provides a graphical interface for backtesting stock trading strategies.
 It features:

 - **Custom Scripting Language**: Write trading strategies using a simple, Python-like syntax
-- **Real-time Data**: Fetch historical data from Alpha Vantage API or use local JSON files
+- **Flexible Data Sources**: Fetch historical data from Alpha Vantage API or use local JSON files
 - **Performance Metrics**: Track profit/loss, drawdown, run-up, and Sharpe ratio
 - **Trade Management**: Visualize trades and positions with detailed analytics
 - **Configuration Management**: Flexible configuration for data sources and API keys